cu-mkp/edition-webpages/docs/resources/coming-soon.md

 * Complete index and descriptions of all manuscript figures sketched by Fr.
 640's author-practitioner.
 * Additional visualizations and analysis of the manuscript's text and themes, such as an Index of Key Terms that hopes to build an ontology from the manuscript's existing tagged terms.
 * Toolkits and resources for analyzing the manuscript as raw data which is already available through the [Project's Github](https://github.com/cu-mkp/m-k-manuscript-data).
-* Reconstruction Insights - PHS
+* Laboratory Reconstruction Insights - Index of essays featuring research from the Making and Knowing Lab

 ## Improved Compatibility with Mobile Devices